Birmingham Ground Gas Protection

 The property may be deemed too dangerous for mortgage lenders.

-What is Ground Gas Membrane?
+What is Ground Gas Membrane and How Does It Work?

 Due to the hazardous nature of ground gasses, buildings should be protected to ensure safety and integrity.
 Protection can be found in the form of a ground-gas membrane.